-Table of Contents 2
+lable of Contents 2

 Background 4

 Purpose and scope 5

-1. Procedures 9
+1. Procedures

 1.1 Proactive Procedures 9

 1.2 Responsive Procedures 9

 1.3 Board of Directors Review and Decision

 1.3.1 Disassociation 11

-1.3.2 Re-association or Reconsideration of a Decision to Not Associate .
-11
+1.3.2 Re-association or Reconsideration of a Decision to Not Associate1

 1.3.3 Probation/Conditional Association 12

 1.4 Appeals Process 13

-1.5 Implementation
+1.5 Implementation 13

-1.5.1 Disassociation
+1.5.1 Disassociation 13

 1.5.2 Re-association/Reconsideration of Association

 1.5.2 Probation/Conditional Association 14

-2. Public Dissemination of Policy on Association Determinations s14
+2. Public Dissemination of Policy on Association Determinations 14

-Appendix 1.
-Sample Self-Declaration Form for Individuals 15

-Appendix 2.
-Sample Self-Declaration Form for Organizational Entity 17

-Responsibility for these requirements

-The IRMA Secretariat holds responsibility for this document and its contents.
+Responsibility for these requirements IRMA holds responsibility for this document and its contents.

-Version No. Date Description of Action or Amendment 2023-01 Oct 2023 Approved by the IRMA Board of Directors
+Version No. Date Description of Action or Amendment 2023-01 October 2023 First publication, approved by the IRMA Board of Directors.
+2025-01 May 2025 Procedural changes and minor corrections made by the Secretariat.